 • 250 employees

-However, bidders below threshold may also report their payment performance to BEIS voluntarily.
+However, bidders below threshold may also report their payment performance voluntarily.

 Where bidders report payment data every six months in accordance with the Reporting on Payment Practices and Performance Regulations 2017, the two most recent reports can be submitted in response to question 4C.4.